Playful-Interactive-Environments/pie-lab.at/README.md

 * `gulp dev`: Development mode that watches the directory for changes.
 * `gulp build`: Build mode that creates a current build of the website in the `_site` directory.
 * `gulp test`: Test mode that only runs eslint and stylelint to check for errors.

+## Updating Dependencies

+The packages used throughout the site are from the Ruby (gem) and Node.js (npm) ecosystems.
+They need to be updated separately.

+## Update Ruby Dependencies

+To update all Ruby gems involved run `bundle update`.
+To remove (now unused) older versions type `gem cleanup`.

+## Update Node.js Dependencies

+To update all Node.js modules involved run `npm update`.

+To go a step further and upgrade all dependencies in `package.json` to their latest available versions, use `npm-check-updates -u` (install first if not available: `npm install -g npm-check-updates`).
+This will create an updated `package.json`.
+Make sure that the previous version is stored in version control since it will be overwritten.